vprimachenko/Sublime-Colorcoder/readme.md

 Extension
 ----------
-To make it work with other languages you only need to provide new lexical scope `variable.colorize` eg:
+To make it work with other languages you only need to provide new lexical scope `variable.colorcode` eg:

 	<dict>
 		<key>comment</key>